biohazard999/Xenial.Framework/docs/guide/source-generators-view-ids-generator.md

 string personViewId = Person_DetailView;
 ```

-You directly can use custom views when declared even on the same class:
+You directly can use custom views when declared even on the same class (so the magic string only appears once in the source base):

 ```cs{3-4}
 using Xenial.Framework.Base;